Key takeaways

 Skyrizi is a brand-name prescription drug used to treat plaque psoriasis, psoriatic arthritis, ulcerative colitis, and Crohn’s disease.

-The price for a three-month supply of Skyrizi without insurance is about $31,000.
+The price of Skyrizi without insurance is about $32,566 for a single-dose injector pen (150 mg) and $13,305 per 10 mL vial.
 However, SingleCare’s discount card can lower this amount significantly.

 Other ways to lower the cost of Skyrizi include switching to a lower-cost treatment or shopping around at different pharmacies.

 Skyrizi is a brand-name prescription medication FDA-approved to treat moderate-to-severe plaque psoriasis, active psoriatic arthritis, active Crohn’s disease, and active ulcerative colitis.
 Skyrizi blocks the immune system to control and prevent flare-ups.
 Subcutaneous injections are self-administered with a single-dose prefilled syringe, pen, or on-body injector.
 Doctors give intravenous injections as an initial dose for certain conditions.
-Without insurance, the retail price of Skyrizi is $31,096 for a single-dose injector pen (150 mg).
+Without insurance, the retail price of Skyrizi is expensive, but there are ways to save.

 RELATED: Everything you need to know about biologics for psoriasis